casdoor/casdoor-website/docs/integration/java/RuoYi.md

 - Open your favorite browser and visit **http://localhost:7001**, you will see the login page of Casdoor.
 - Input `admin` and `123` to test login functionality is working fine.

-Then you can quickly implement a casdoor based login page in your own app with the following steps.
+Then you can quickly implement a casdoor-based login page in your own app with the following steps.

-## Step2.
+## Step 2.
 Configure Casdoor
-Configure casdoor can refer to [casdoor](https://door.casdoor.com/login)(Configure casdoor's browser better not use one browser with your develop browser).
+Configure casdoor can refer to [casdoor](https://door.casdoor.com/login)(Configure casdoor's browser better not use one browser as  your develop browser).

-You also should configure organization, application, Synchronizer, you also can refer to [casdoor](https://door.casdoor.com/login).
+You also should configure an organization, an application and the Synchronizer.
+You also can refer to [casdoor](https://door.casdoor.com/login).

 Some points needing attention: